Montgomery GI Bill - Selected Reserves

 Eligibility for this program is determined by the Selected Reserve components.
 The VA makes the payments for this program.
 You may be entitled to receive up to 36 months of education benefits.
 Your eligibility for the program normally ends on the day you leave the Selected Reserve.

 One exception to this rule exists if you are mobilized (or recalled to active duty from your reserve status).
 In this case, your eligibility may be extended for the amount of time you are mobilized PLUS four months.
 For example, if you are mobilized for 12 months your eligibility period is extended for 16 months (12 months active duty PLUS 4 months.)
 So even if you leave the reserves after mobilization, you may have additional eligibility to the MGIB-SR.

-If your unit is deactivated during the period beginning on October 1, 2007 through September 30, 2014 or you are involuntarily separated (for reasons other than misconduct) you will retain your original period of eligibility which is 14 years from the date of your first 6 year obligation with the selected reserves.
+If your unit is deactivated during the period beginning on Oct.
+1, 2007 through Sept.r 30, 2014 or you are involuntarily separated (for reasons other than misconduct) you will retain your original period of eligibility which is 14 years from the date of your first 6-year obligation with the Selected Reserves.

-- Complete the Application for Benefits (22-1990) form on the U.S. Department of Veteran Affairs “Veterans ON-line APPlication” (VONAPP).
+- Complete the Application for Benefits (22-1995) form on the U.S. Department of Veteran Affairs .
 Or see step #2 if you have ever used your VA educational benefits at another school.

 - Following the successful processing of your benefits application, the VA will issue a “Certificate of Eligibility” to you by mail.
 The VA will not send this to the school; it is your responsibility to send a copy of this to OMVA at Franklin upon receipt.

 - The U.S. Department of Veteran Affairs currently estimates that processing will require twenty-eight calendar days.
 Franklin University cannot be responsible for complications or delays in benefit awards due to VA delays in application processing.